RatikGrover/Api-s/README.md

 # Dynamic Quote and Image Website

 This project is a responsive web application that fetches random quotes and images upon each refresh.
-It utilizes HTML, CSS, and JavaScript to create a dynamic and engaging user experience, incorporating two external APIs: Unsplash API for random images and Quotify API for inspirational quotes.
+It utilizes HTML, CSS (including Tailwind CSS), and JavaScript to create a dynamic and engaging user experience, incorporating two external APIs: Unsplash API for random images and Quotify API for inspirational quotes.

 ## Key Features